-The Nova Scotia Film Bureau

-Perry's films were commissioned by the Nova Scotia Information Service, a department initially established in 1924 as the Nova Scotia Publicity Bureau with a mandate to "tell the world about Nova Scotia" (VanderBurgh, 2019).
+The Nova Scotia Film Bureau Perry's films were commissioned by the Nova Scotia Information Service, a department initially established in 1924 as the Nova Scotia Publicity Bureau with a mandate to "tell the world about Nova Scotia" (VanderBurgh, 2019).
 This type of publicity, as the Nova Scotia Archives underline, became an important means of promoting Nova Scotia tourism during the 1930s and 1940s (Nova Scotia Archives, 2000).
 Until the mid-1940s, the Bureau's promotional films were produced mostly by American companies, but in 1945 the Nova Scotia Information Service launched their own in-house production unit, the Nova Scotia Film Bureau.
-Made in conjunction with various Nova Scotia government departments, the Nova Scotia Film the production of Nova Scotia films is an entirely new development of this Bureau.
+Made in conjunction with various Nova Scotia government departments, the Nova Scotia Film Bureau productions focused on subjects related to tourism, agriculture, industry, and heritage.
+These developments set a precedent for the rest of the country.
+In her first Annual Report, Perry, who had been named Director of the Nova Scotia Film Bureau in 1945, observed that the production of Nova Scotia films is an entirely new development of this Bureau.
 It is designed to satisfy the photographic requirements of each Department of the Nova Scotia government.
 The trend all over Canada is that each Province will eventually have its own Board for the production of films to fit its own particular needs: tourist, agriculture, education, etc., but as yet this is the first province in Canada which has made a start in this direction (Nova Scotia Archives, 2000).
+During her 24 years at the helm of the Bureau, Perry oversaw the production and direction of over 50 films.
+Yet, because not much is known about her work as a filmmaker, Perry's films have been dismissed, "often without having been seen, as promoting folksy, antimodern depictions of Nova Scotia that were intended to attract out-of-province tourism and business partnerships" (VanderBurgh, 2022).
+However, upon closer examination, Perry's collection offers rich insights into her cinematographic mastery, the history of film in the province, as well as into how the province was attempting to portray itself in a postwar world.